quintel/documentation/general/documentation.md

 -   Waste streams for direct combustion
 -   Waste streams for co-digestion into biogas

-Any biomass that is not domestically produced (see [import article](import_calculations.md) for information on domestic production curves) is imported.
+Any biomass that is not domestically produced (see [Import calculations](import_calculations.md) for information on domestic production curves) is imported.
 The research team has determined which energy crop is the most efficient for each of the categories listed above.
 Regardless of whether biomass is homegrown or imported the ETM calculates impact on arable land somewhere in the world and expresses this in multiples of the region's own arable land area as shown in the [Dashboard](dashboard.md).

 |**Energy Carrier**|Typical production|Comment|